chetanraj/blog/src/posts/optional-chaining/index.md

 ## Babel Plugin

-Babel [7.8.0](https://babeljs.io/blog/2020/01/11/7.8.0) supports the new `ECMAScript 2020` features by default, no need of enabling individual plugin for optional chaining (`?.`).
+Babel [7.8.0](https://babeljs.io/blog/2020/01/11/7.8.0) supports the new `ECMAScript 2020` features by default.
+There is no need of enabling an individual plugin for optional chaining (`?.`).

 If you are using the latest Babel version which is above or equal to 7.8.0, then it's an easy setup